 Let’s briefly talk about technology

-So, whether you look at Trello or Jira to track tasks and time or Cherwell, RemedyForce or even ServiceNow for ITSM it is important that you choose the right technology solution that best suits your organisation (deploy it out of the box) and the way they want to work to support an Agile Service Management environment.
-The salient point here being to pick one solution (per need) and make sure all teams use, thus ensuring easy integration between your chosen tool sets.
+So, whether you look at Trello or Jira to track tasks and time or Cherwell, Freshservice, RemedyForce or even ServiceNow for ITSM it is important that you choose the right technology solution that best suits your organisation (deploy it out of the box as much as you can) and the way they want to work to support an Agile Service Management environment.
+The salient point here being to pick a solution and make sure all teams them, as well as ensuring easy integration between your chosen tool sets.

 Just make sure you use the same core applications across all teams therefore collaborating between teams is a lot easier, such as Office 365 or G-Suite.
 Technology decisions must be made based on what problem is it solving rather than a technology solution looking for a problem.
 When a new core application is required then it is essential that stakeholders are fully involved throughout the process along with education and information sessions for all staff that are required to use it.
 IT Teams need to be flexible enough to support new applications, whether they are on premise or SaaS based.